 We will be supporting the Heartwood Summer feeding program this summer.
 We will need both labor and monetary gifts to offset costs for one weekend effort (TBD).
 We will have more details by May.
 Doug Clark is our point of contact.

 Financially, the pantry has been well supported for many years.
 We are well set for the remainder of this year but we will need an extra $1,000 as we enter next year.
 We ask that each of you prayerfully consider an extra gift during the next 9 months to make sure we enter 2021 in good financial shape.
 We will also apply for grants that may be available.
 Should you have any questions, please contact Bill Crislip.

 On Sunday, April 26th, the Zion UMW will host a “Shower for the Shelter” to benefit the Thurman Brisben Center and you are invited.
 Following 11:00 a.m. worship, there will be a Potluck Luncheon and time of fellowship.
 At that time items will be collected for delivery to the Center.
 The Thurman Brisben Center is a full-service residential emergency homeless shelter serving the area.
 The Center offers homeless individuals and families an onsite safe and structured program to help them achieve and maintain self-sufficiency and independence.
 A "Wish List" of items will be available for your review on the table in the rear of the Sanctuary.
 For further information contact Vivien Richardson or Dianne Williams.

 Any questions please contact: Betty Carter-Gelfuso, Finance Chair

 Reminder about Admin.
-Council Notes: Minutes are provided in the newsletter (and on the website) once they have been approved.
+Council Notes: Minutes are provided in the newsletter once they have been approved.
 Keep in mind that this occurs during the meeting for the following month.

 Zion United Methodist Church